edm00se/blog/content/old/2016-10-25-reincarnation.md

 This isn't born purely of a desire to have an even higher [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) ranking, but I have managed to settle on a theme that looks and reads well, focuses on the content, and eliminates a lot of the bloat of some of the jQuery driven effects that were really just window dressing.

 ### Future
 I've got a couple of things cooking in the development space, this is merely a pit stop along the way.
-Until next time, ð»
+Until next time, 🍻